Free Eviction Notice Template

 Evictions can happen for numerous reasons, such as failure to pay the rent.
 However, they normally occur between landlords and tenants when the following situations take place:

-• The landlord decides not to renew the lease on the property
+• The landlord's decision not to renew the lease

 Eviction Notice Sample

-If you’re unfamiliar with using an eviction notice as a property owner, it can often be helpful to see a real-life example before creating your own.
-Our sample template below shows exactly how a completed document should appear.
+If you’re unfamiliar with using an Eviction Notice as a property owner, it can often be helpful to see a real-life example before creating your own.
+Our Eviction Letter sample below shows exactly how a completed document should appear.

 view preview icon